-Michael HaithcockDirector University Bands and Arthur F. Thurnau Professor & Chair of Conducting
+Michael HaithcockDirector University Bands and Arthur F. Thurnau Professor and Professor of Music (Conducting)

 - 2261 Moore